Red or Black?: Format

 In the penultimate round, "Duel", a video wall displayed a disc split into eight sections, numbered 1–8.
 Before the round started, an independent adjudicator randomised which sections were coloured red or black, with each colour having four sections; this choice was hidden to the contestants.
 A random player chose their colour, while the other player took the remaining colour.
 Each player then took it in turns to choose a number, with the corresponding section being revealed to the players and the audience.
 The first player to have all four of their sections revealed progressed to the final round.

 The final game was a giant modified roulette wheel split into 36 alternately coloured sections (18 red and 18 black), awarding a £1 million prize if the player chose the correct colour.
 Red or Black? made its first millionaire in the first show, with bricklayer Nathan Hageman, from Reading, winning on red.
 The following night the second millionaire was made, with carer Kevin Cartwright also winning on red.
-Two further millionaires, Darren Thompson and Gary Brocklesby, were made during the series.
+Two further millionaires, Darren Thompson (show 5, winning on black) and Gary Brocklesby (show 6, winning on red), were made during the series.
+That means that four millionaires were made over the course of seven shows.